Create your own calculated metrics

 Calculated metrics in Piwik PRO

-Calculated metrics give you the freedom to create a metric that better describes traffic on your website.
-But before you feel comfortable using it, you may need some inspiration.
-Therefore, here’s a list of examples that may come in handy in your web reporting.
+Calculated metrics offer you the freedom to craft a metric that precisely reflects the traffic on your website.
+However, if you’re in need of some inspiration before diving in, here’s a list of examples that can be quite useful for your web reporting.

 Formatting: Number